loosewheel/lwscratch/readme.txt

 To run the program click the power button.
 If the program has an error a red message below the program sheet details the error.

+If a robot is left clicked with a cassette the robot's program is copied to the cassette.
+Then the cassette can be right clicked in the air and it's label can be changed, and it can be toggled read only.
+If read only left clicking a robot will not overwrite the cassette.
+Right click + sneak a robot to copy the program from the cassette to the robot.
+If a robot is owned by another player it cannot be copied from or to.

 See lwscratch.pdf in docs folder.